Esri/i3s-spec/format/Indexed 3d Scene Format Specification.md

 <h4>Class SingleComponentParams</h4>

-Objects of this type extend VestedGeometryParams and use one texture and one material.
+<p>Objects of this type extend VestedGeometryParams and use one texture and one material.
 They can be used with aggregated LoD geometries.</p>

 <table>
 	<tr>